HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 ### 11. Troubleshooting
 - If the console is frozen, try pressing Enter to unfreeze it.
 If freezing persists, a fresh deployment must be performed.
-- If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
+- If no machines are showing up on Anyware Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
 - If trying to run a fresh deployment and have been running into errors, delete ```terraform.tfstate```.
 This file stores the state of the current infrastructure and configuration.
 Remember to also delete the previous deployment on the [Azure Portal](http://portal.azure.com/) if it's no longer being used.
 - If for any reason there are no outputs displaying on ACS the IP address of the cac machine can be found by going onto the [Azure Portal](http://portal.azure.com/).
 Go into the deployment's resource group, select the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.